 | $35/hr | ~$21 | Competitive in most markets and workable in high-cost metros. |

-| $42/hr | ~$25 | Strong even in the most expensive cities — the range where you get experienced, stable officers. |
+| $42/hr | ~$25 | Strong even in the most expensive cities — the range where you get experienced, stable officers.
+Note this rate is armed-tier territory for the base wage it implies. |

-If a bidder's number implies a wage at or below your local minimum (check the state table above), one of two things is true: the math doesn't close and they can't actually deliver what they promised, or they really are paying that little — and you'll feel it in turnover and coverage gaps within months.
+If a bidder's number implies a wage at or below your local minimum (check the state table below), one of two things is true: the math doesn't close and they can't actually deliver what they promised, or they really are paying that little — and you'll feel it in turnover and coverage gaps within months.
 Ask every provider to state the guard pay rate, not just the bill rate; the honest ones will, and the number tells you whether the coverage will hold up.

 Monthly and 24/7 coverage costs